 Prepare for emergencies by carrying in your vehicle a shovel, tire pressure gauge, spare tire, jack and jack support board, fire extinguisher, tow rope, flashlight and first-aid kit.

 Keep pets on a six-foot leash.
 Feeding wildlife, including those begging seagulls, is prohibited on federal property.
+Dogs, if not actually swimming in the surf, must otherwise be on leashes.
 See more rules about the NPS-owned beach here.

 Beach holes: Beware of digging deep holes or tunnels on the beach.
 It can be a lot of fun, but it can also be dangerous.
 Visitors to the seashore have been killed when sand collapsed on them while they were digging tunnels.

 If you do dig holes on the beach, be sure to cover them up before you leave.
 Holes on the beach at night can be dangerous for pedestrians, emergency vehicles and wildlife.

 No overnights: Park regulations prohibit camping and/or leaving your equipment on the beach overnight.